Fifty-move rule

-Chess positions with only a few pieces can be "solved", that is, the outcome of best play for both sides can be determined by exhaustive analysis; and if the outcome is a win for one side or the other (rather than a draw), it is of interest to know whether the defending side can hold out long enough to invoke the fifty-move rule.
+Chess positions with only a few pieces can be "solved", that is, the outcome of best play for both sides can be determined by exhaustive analysis; if the outcome is a win for one side or the other (rather than a draw), it is of interest to know whether the defending side can hold out long enough to invoke the fifty-move rule.
 The simplest common endings, called the basic checkmates, such as king and queen versus king, can all be won in well under 50 moves.
 However, in the 20th century it was discovered that certain endgame positions are winnable but require more than 50 moves (without a capture or a pawn move).
 The rule was therefore changed to allow certain exceptions in which 100 moves were allowed with particular material combinations.
-However, winnable positions that required even more moves were later discovered, and in 1992, FIDE abolished all such exceptions and reinstated the strict 50-move rule over the board.
-In correspondence chess, a rule similar to these endgame exceptions still applies, in that a player can claim a win or draw based on seven-piece endgame tablebases (which do not consider the 50-move rule).
+Winnable positions that required even more moves were later discovered, however, and in 1992, FIDE abolished all such exceptions and reinstated the strict 50-move rule over the board.
+In correspondence chess, a rule that resembles these endgame exceptions is in effect.
+Players can claim a win or draw using seven-piece endgame tablebases; however, under ICCF rules, these tablebases do not take the 50-move rule into account.